NethServer/roundcubemail/README.md

-rainloop for el7/Centos7
+Roundcubemail for el7/Centos7 at the last version not available in EPEL

-Please read https://www.rainloop.net/docs/ for install this rpm
+Please read https://github.com/roundcube/roundcubemail/wiki/Installation for install this rpm